AksoEo/docs/api/restful.md

     Valid in: Collections (`GET`)

-    Must be a positive non-zero integer.
-The maximum value is defined by the collection.
+    Must be a positive non-zero integer lower than or equal to 100 unless the collection sets a different limit.

     Example: `?limit=20` to return a maximum of 20 items.